EvanJHolscher/SafetyNav/README.md

 ## Information Displays:
 - **Safety Score (bottom left):** Shows the crime score calculated by the Distance-Point algorithm for each coordinate along the route.
 A lower number represents a smaller chance of crime occurring.
 - **AI Score (bottom right):** Shows the crime score calculated by the DBScan clustering algorithm for the dataset.
-A higher number represents a prediction of a stronger chance for a crime along the route.
+A higher number represents a prediction of a stronger chance of a crime along the route.

 # Project Demonstration

 ## Video Demonstration
 1. You can watch the demonstration of the project in action by clicking [here](https://youtu.be/zd_xY9ySiqg).
-2. A seperate video demonstrates the external links, such as the Google Form that will be used for bug reports [here](https://youtu.be/N8Ms3ZNtRDo).
+2. A separate video demonstrates the external links, such as the Google Form that will be used for bug reports [here](https://youtu.be/N8Ms3ZNtRDo).

+# Manuals and Extra Documentation

+## User Manual
+The user manual can be accessed [here](https://docs.google.com/document/d/1zfadC_qERvPS8j_P6LYKTF8I3UBcApTIw7oJJNIiaIk/edit#heading=h.mhftd72yqr7h)

+## SafetyNav Full Documentation
+The full documentation can be accessed [here](https://docs.google.com/document/d/1jve-WkaxpXYseCkEo5LFKP1eopYik5w9o-l6YpF-q-s)